jfrog/trainings/course-2/lab-1/README.md

 ### Scoped token

-Generate a token based on groups (will inherit the permission related to the groups)
+Generate a token based on groups (will inherit the permission related to the groups) by executing the following command

 ```bash
 curl \